-By 2026/27 the CFR is forecast to increase to £549m.
-This would place Warwickshire in the upper quartile of shire counties but remain within its debt capacity.
+By 2026/27 the CFR is forecast to increase to £672m.
+This would place the Council's level of debt in the upper quartile of shire counties but the CFR would remain within our debt capacity (the amount of debt we can take on without jeopardising our financial position).
 The MTFS projections include the costs of servicing the borrowing requirement.
 The Treasury Management Strategy addresses how the Council will meet the borrowing requirement including any external borrowing.
 The Council can consider various debt instruments, with the main source of long-term borrowing for local authorities historically being the Public Works Loan Board.